-To issue a marriage licence, we require TWO forms of original identification for both parties.
-The primary piece of identification must be either a valid PASSPORT or BIRTH CERTIFICATE.
-The secondary piece of I.D. may be one of the following:
+To issue a marriage licence, we require two forms of original identification for both parties.
+The primary piece of identification must be either a valid passport or birth certificate.
+The secondary piece of identification may be one of the following:

 - Valid Driver's Licence